 Why Do You Get Back Pain From Standing?

-I know I do.
+Because I know I do.

 As extended periods of standing have been shown to lead to the development of lower back pain.

-Also studies have found that workers who stand for more than 4 hours continuously have a higher amount of musculoskeletal disorders than those that don't.
+And studies have found that workers who stand for more than 4 hours continuously have a higher amount of musculoskeletal disorders than those that don't.

 Why Does Your Back Hurt When Standing?

 There are many factors involved with developing lower back pain from standing and they all add their own nasty contributions.